 Do hamsters like to eat apples?

 Every hamster is different and they don’t all enjoy the same foods.
-However, most hamsters do enjoy eating apples.
-If your hamster doesn’t seem to care for them don’t force it on them though.
+However, most do enjoy eating apples.
+If yours doesn’t seem to care for them don’t force it on them though.
 Just try giving them some other fruity treat instead.
 If you’re wondering what your fuzzy friend will look like snacking on some of this refreshing fruit, check out this cute video:

 Alternative fruits that hamsters can eat